nhuneke/sotnir-handbook/docs/projects-soton/cloud-computing.rst

 Costs and Billing
 *****************

-Detailed information about rates of different instance types is available `here <https://20779781.fs1.hubspotusercontent-na1.net/hubfs/20779781/Product%20Team%20Folder/Rate%20Cards/BiobankResearchAnalysisPlatform_Rate%20Card_Current.pdf>`_.
+You can use the AWS estimator `here <https://calculator.aws>`__ to obtain an estimated cost.
+Detailed information about rates of different instance types is available `here <https://20779781.fs1.hubspotusercontent-na1.net/hubfs/20779781/Product%20Team%20Folder/Rate%20Cards/BiobankResearchAnalysisPlatform_Rate%20Card_Current.pdf>`__.

 NeuroImaging Tools & Resourcees Collaboratory (NITRC)
 -----------------------------------------------------